-Mandibular retrusion with a deficient oro-pharyngeal area is a known predictor for AHI reduction when using an OA.
-This typology includes vertical facial types including those with deficient ramal height, open bite tendency, and an inferiorly placed posterior nasal spine (PNS).^{5,7,9,12} No current method is ideal due to multifactorial etiological inputs on the presentation of OSA.
+Mandibular retrusion with a deficient oropharyngeal area is a known predictor for AHI reduction when using an OA.
+This typology includes vertical facial types, including those with deficient ramal height, open bite tendency, and an inferiorly placed posterior nasal spine.^{5,7,9,12} No current method is ideal because of multifactorial etiologic inputs on the presentation of OSA.
 This is represented by the variance shown in Figure 3.
 If OAEI presented a perfect predictive measure, there would be two distinct peaks in this figure; however, employed as a qualified diagnostic tool, outliers are not unexpected.
-"Good" anatomic responder subjects with low OAEI scores considered outliers are explained by myriad factors not fitting the proposed model.
-For example, Class III prognathic subjects often display enlarged pharyngeal airways without mandibular retrusive characteristics and yet be good OA responders 29 (Figure 4).
-Specificity issues may include but are not limited to age, poor neuromuscular compensation (EMG), BMI, neck circumference, airway shape and hyoid position.
+Patients with a good anatomic response and with low OAEI scores considered outliers are explained by myriad factors not fitting the proposed model.
+For example, patients with Class III prognathism often display enlarged pharyngeal airways without mandibular retrusive characteristics and yet respond well to OA29 (Figure 4).
+Specificity issues may include but are not limited to age, poor neuromuscular compensation (electromyography), BMI, neck circumference, airway shape and hyoid position.